oott123/listingway/README.md

 This means **http** origins are not supported (use **https**!), except you are accessing from localhost.

 Please note that we don't support Safari for now due to lack of [`createWritable`](https://developer.mozilla.org/en-US/docs/Web/API/FileSystemFileHandle/createWritable) API.

+### I'm not getting faster!

+That's common if you are using HTTP/2 for your web server.
+Browsers like Chrome will do multiplexing under such protocol result no performance improve.
+Consider disabling it on your download server.